crate/crate/docs/general/ddl/data-types.rst

   :ref:`type-geo_shape-index`).

   This can be used to control the precision of the used index.
-Since this parameter requires a certain level of understanting of the underlying implementation, users may use the ``precision`` parameter instead.
+Since this parameter requires a certain level of understanding of the underlying implementation, users may use the ``precision`` parameter instead.
 CrateDB uses the ``tree_levels`` parameter internally and this is what is returned via the ``SHOW CREATE TABLE`` statement even